moomindani/aws-mon-pgsql/README.md

 Instances that you launch using the Amazon Linux AMI already include the CLI tools.

-All you have to do is to install git.
+All you have to do is to install git and postgresql-client.

 ```
-yum install git
+yum install git postgresql
 ```